 Instead of recycling glass jars our team’s households reuse them to store food, to fill up in the bulk aisle at the grocery store and to fill up with soap at the local refillery.

 In our Zennify Sacramento, California, office we have created signs to help people make sense of what can and cannot be recycled.
 Our Zennify Meridian, Idaho, office has it more difficult.
 The current office building does not offer recycling so our employees volunteer to take our office recycling bins home to add to their curbside bins.

 Rotting is the process of composting, which is simply the recycling of organic materials.
 Food waste is the most common material found in U.S. landfills.

-At home, Gabe has an outdoor bin where they throw all of their food scraps and yard waste.
+An outdoor bin where you can throw all food scraps and yard waste is a good start.
 The result is a free fertilizer for the vegetable garden, shrubs and trees.
 If you have absolutely no use for your compost when its ready simply post it on a site like Facebook Marketplace or Craigslist.
 In no time someone will be knocking on your door ready to pick it up.
-So jump in and try, even if you don't have a clue.
-You'll soon see what works and what doesn't.
-And best of all, you'll be diverting more away from landfills.
+So jump in and try, even if you don’t have a clue.
+You’ll soon see what works and what doesn’t.
+And best of all, you’ll be diverting more away from landfills.